On Level Zero Representations of Quantized Affine Algebras: Existence of Global bases

 \subsection{Regularized modified operators}

 For $n\in\Z$ and $i\in I$, let us define the operator $\TF$ \eq &&\TF=\sum_{k\ge0, -n}f_i^{(n+k)}e_i^{(k)}a_k(t_i). \eneq Here

 Then it acts on any integrable $\U$-module $M$.
 Moreover it acts also on any $\U_\BQ$-submodule $M_\BQ$.
 In this sense, $\TF$ has no pole except $q=0$, $\infty$.
 Let $(L,B)$ be a crystal base of $M$.
-Then we have the following result, which says that $\TF$ has no pole at $q=0$ either.
+Then we have the following result, which says that $\TF$ has no pole at $q=0$ and coincides with $\tf^n_i$ at $q=0$.

 \Prop We have $\TF L\subset L$, and the action of $\TF$ on $L/\qs L$ coincides with $\tf_i^n$. \enprop \proof In order to prove this, it is sufficient to prove the following statement.
 For any weight vector $u\in M$ with $e_iu=0$ and $m\in\Z_{\ge0}$, we have